Akii477/JS-Practice/README.md

 # JS-Practice
-A code repo for JavaScript concepts and Practice
+A code repo for JavaScript concepts and Practices